-- If the privilege of residing in Columbia Housing residence halls is withdrawn by any duly constituted University disciplinary authority for violation of University rules and regulations.
+- If the privilege of residing in Columbia Housing residence halls is withdrawn by any duly constituted University disciplinary authority for violation of University rules and regulations or

-- If a student otherwise violates any provision within this Occupancy Agreement or in this Guide.
+- If a resident otherwise violates any provision within their Occupancy Agreement or in the Guide to Living

-- If the person ceases to meet the eligibility requirements of Eligibility and Occupancy or takes a leave of absence, graduates, or withdraws for any reason.
+- If the resident ceases to meet the Eligibility and Occupancy requirements or takes a leave of absence, graduates, or withdraws for any reason

-If Columbia Housing terminates the Occupancy Agreement, the student agrees to vacate the space, follow the Check-Out procedures and comply with other Columbia Housing instructions and requests related to Check-Out.
-If a student fails to comply with such procedures, instructions, and requests, Columbia Housing may repossess the space and take related action, including removing any property remaining in the space, changing the locks and prohibiting the student from entering the building in which the assigned space is located, all to the extent permitted by law.
-The student will be responsible for Housing costs in taking any of these measures.
+If Columbia Housing terminates the Occupancy Agreement, the resident must vacate the space, follow the Check-Out procedures and comply with other Columbia Housing instructions and requests related to Check-Out.
+If a resident fails to comply with such procedures, instructions, and requests, Columbia Housing may repossess the space and take related action, including removing any property remaining in the space, changing the locks and prohibiting the resident from entering the building in which the assigned space is located, all to the extent permitted by law.
+The resident will be responsible for any costs incurred by Columbia Housing in taking any of these measures.